Cowboy Bebop: Other media

-An official side story titled Cowboy Bebop: UT tells the story of Ural and Victoria Terpsichore (V.T. from the session "Heavy Metal Queen") when they were bounty-hunters.
-The story was available in its own official site, however the website was closed and is currently available at the site mirror.
+An official side story titled Cowboy Bebop: UT tells the story of Ural and Victoria Terpsichore (V.T. from the episode "Heavy Metal Queen") when they were bounty hunters.
+The story was available in its own official site; however the website was closed and is currently available at the site mirror.

 A deck-building board game, Cowboy Bebop: Space Serenade, was released in 2019.

 Reception

 Critical reception

-Cowboy Bebop received unanimous acclaim, beginning at the time of its initial broadcast.
-Beginning in 1998, Japanese critic Keith Rhee highlighted the series as a standout in an otherwise "run-of-the-mill" season, praising its overall production values, and singling out Kanno's soundtrack as "a much-welcome change from all the sugary J-pop tunes of most anime features".
+Cowboy Bebop received unanimous acclaim upon its debut.
+In 1998, Japanese critic Keith Rhee highlighted the series as a standout in an otherwise "run-of-the-mill" season, praising its overall production values, and singling out Kanno's soundtrack as "a much-welcome change from all the sugary J-pop tunes of most anime features".
 Rhee also highlighted the show's Japanese "all-star cast", which his colleague Mark L. Johnson described as being filled with "veteran voice talent", turning in even greater performances than those of their "above average" US counterparts.
 In 1999, Australian magazine Hyper reviewed the anime and rated it 9.5 out of 10.